podestplatz/BCF-Plugin-FreeCAD/README.md

 Be cautious here, the call to `deleteElement()` does **not** delete the element from the data model it simply removes it from the file.
 So a second attempt to delete the same element will result in an error.

+## Debugging

+If you want to show all debug messages (be warned they are a lot) then you can enable debugging by setting the value of `project.DEBUG` to `True`.